 hash_map<PublicKey, PublisherList> publisherLists_;

-will need to be modified to add a
+First, PublisherList will need to be modified to add a

-member to store the effective
+TimeKeeper::time_point validFrom; member to store the effective date.

-This member will not be optional
+This member will not be optional.

 Instead, if an older VL is encountered which does not contain an effective

-field, this member will be assigned as if it was 0
+field, this member will be assigned as if it was 0, i.e. the start of the

 ripple epoch.
-The existing TimeKeeper::time_point expires
+The existing TimeKeeper::time_point expires field will be renamed to

-member will be modified to hold a collection of
+Then, the publisherLists_ member will be modified to hold a collection of

-as the value type.
+PublisherList as the value type.

 Without going into too much implementation detail, define a new

-structure to hold the VLs, and use it for the publisherLists_
+structure to hold the VLs, and use it for the publisherLists_:

 struct PublisherListCollection